WilliamQLiu/williamqliu.github.io/_posts/2015-04-02-python-basics.md

     print "Polly is a %s" % Pet.getSpecies(polly)
     # Polly is a Parrot

 `cls` tells us we are looking at a class method.
-This is similar to self, which is used in instance methods.
-Again, the naming is just convention and can be called whatever you want.  cls is usually used in the `__new__` protocol for `staticmethod` and `classmethod` (i.e. methods that only need access to the class, but not to things specific to each instance of the class).
+This is similar to how self is used in instance methods.
 Always use cls for the first argument to class methods.
+Again, this naming is just convention and in theory you can call this whatever you want (but don't make a new name, this will just cause confusion).  cls is usually used in the `__new__` protocol for `staticmethod` and `classmethod` (i.e. methods that only need access to the class, but not to things specific to each instance of the class).

 #### <a id="underscores">Use of underscores `_` and `__`</a>